TGAMendis/Sample-Freelance-Developer-Portfolio-Page/README.md

 # Sample-Freelance-Developer-Portfolio-Page
-This is a sample portfolio page for a web freelance developer
+This is a sample portfolio page for a web freelance developer - refer to Codepen resource - https://shorturl.at/lnhNe